MadinaDvlpr/Poch-Lib/README.md

 Poch'Lib is an online book management application with 2 main features .
 Searching and adding a book to a list
 .
-Display and delete books
+Display and delete books from my pochlist

-Designed for our client "La plume enchantée".
-The application is a Single Page Application responsive with means it can be used on any medium (pc, smartphone, tablet...)
+The app has been designed for our client "La plume enchantée".
+It is a Single Page Application  made responsive for pc, smartphone and tablets.

 # Get started
-It is necessary to have a connection to a web browser (Chrome, Firefox, Edge, Safari...) in order to use the Poch'lib application. http://127.0.0.1:5500/Poch_Lib/Poch_Lib/index.html
+You must have a connection to a web browser (Chrome, Firefox, Edge, Safari...) in order to use the Poch'lib application.

 # Authors
-Joris, UX designer Magdalena, fullstack developer Marie, CTO Alexis My Awesome App company, is a startup based in Paris
+My Awesome App company, is a startup based in Paris.

+Team members of thios project are:
+Joris Project Manager, Magdalena Fullstack developer, Louis back end developer and Marie CTO.

 # License
-It will not be possible for you to use Poch'lib during a public project due to the use of APIs that do not allow the sharing of returned information.
+It is not be possible to use Poch'lib in a public project due to the use of APIs.
+API's does not allow the sharing of returned information.

 # API
-The Google Book API is used when searching for books https://books.google.fr/
+Use of Google Book API https://books.google.fr/

-Google Fonts is used to obtain the desired font https://fonts.google.com/
+App Fonts have been found on Google Fonts https://fonts.google.com/

-Font Awesome library is used for icons https://fontawesome.com/
+Icons are from Font Awesome https://fontawesome.com/

 # Programming language
-The application was programmed mainly in JavaScript Plug-ins ajax, sass and Json allow the compilation of the code
+The app has been programmed in Javascript, HTML and CSS